ibm-cloud-docs/cephaas/access-openshift-console.md

 Open the Red Hat OpenShift console from your IBM Fusion as a service deployment when you need to continue cluster and workload tasks in Red Hat OpenShift on IBM Cloud Satellite.
 Understanding when to use IBM Fusion as a service and when to use the Red Hat OpenShift console helps you work efficiently across both environments.
 {: shortdesc}

-Before you launch the OpenShift console, make sure that you can access the cluster from the {{site.data.keyword.cloud_notm}} console.
+Before you launch the OpenShift console, make sure that you can access the clusters from the {{site.data.keyword.cloud_notm}} console.

 ## Launching the Red Hat OpenShift console
 {: #launch-console-steps}